 At this stage, banditry is no longer DayZ’s default – there is potential for trading centres, large-scale farms, and stable villages.
 Unfortunately, we are a few updates away from the post-societal civilised dream, and over time the bugs and performance issues can chomp away at your enthusiasm.
 But DayZ is not just a survival sim any more – it is also a living sim.

 No list of zombie games would be complete without Resident Evil.
 You might have been scared out of your wits by Resident Evil 7 in VR, or found yourself repeatedly returning to the action-packed classic that is Resi 4, but you will still find plenty of frights in the game where it all started.
-Without the unnecessary complications tacked on to future sequels, Resident Evil is a zombie game at its purest.
+Without the unnecessary complications tacked on to future sequels, Resident Evil is one of the best horror games around.

 Trapped in the famously labyrinthine Spencer Mansion, as Chris Redfield or Jill Valentine, ravenous zombies and dangerous mutations lie behind every corner in Resident Evil, often obscured or blocked by inventive environmental puzzles.
 Fixed camera angles intensify the sensation of claustrophobia and your limited inventory keeps you feeling vulnerable.